A.J., Albert, Alfie, Arthur, Atticus

 When their rehabilitation was complete, we released them onto 1200 acres that they share with Blue Zeus & Family, where they can be wild as the wind.
 They are welcoming to other donkeys.
 We have never seen them turn a newcomer away.
 In April of 2024, Peppermint Patty, Schroeder, Flopsy, Fufu, Bibi, Bluebell and Bitsy were released onto that vast expanse.
 When we went to see how they were getting along, we found Peppermint Patty, an older donkey, had joined the 5 Amigos.
 She chose to take a walk on the wild side, so now we have 6 Amigos, wild, free, and protected for the rest of their lives.

 In 2019, the lethal Path Forward for Management of the BLM’s Wild Horses & Burros sold mustangs and burros out to the livestock industry.
-That three “aniamal orgnizations” participated in this betrayal is impossible to fathom.
-Now the official policy of successive administrations, it has given ranchers their program of aggressive roundups.
+That three “animal organizations” participated in this betrayal is impossible to fathom.
+The official policy of successive administrations, it has given ranchers their program of aggressive roundups.
 It is turning public lands designated by law for wild mustangs and burros into the province of commercial cattle and sheep.
-Combined with the BLM’s Adoption Incentive Program, it is plunging unprecedented numbers of wild equines into the slaughter pipeline.

 Ejiao Act of 2023 (H.R.
 6021).
 To ban the sale or transportation of ejiao, a gelatin made from boiling donkey skins, or products containing ejiao in interstate or foreign commerce, which brutally kills millions of donkeys primarily for beauty products and Chinese medicine.